adrenak/gorky/content/home.md

 **gorky** is a lightweight, markdown-powered static site generator designed for creating beautiful blogs and personal websites that can be easily deployed to GitHub Pages.

+The layout and design is inspired from [garry.net](https://garry.net)

 ## Why gorky?

 gorky makes it incredibly simple to create and maintain a static website using **markdown files**.
 No complex build tools, no database setup, just write your content in markdown and gorky handles the rest.